openSUSE/yomi/README.md

   * `kexec`: Instead of rebooting, reload the new kernel installed in the node.

+  * `halt`: The machine will halt at the end of the installation.

+  * `shutdown`: The machine will shut down at the end of the installation.

 * `snapper`: Boolean.
 Optional.
 Default: `no`

   In Btrfs configurations (and in LVM, but still not implemented) we